Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AIt's a real special moment.

-Speaker ASo whenever, whenever he sings it, whenever Paul sings it for me, it hits me in the chest straight away, you know, I love it.
+Speaker ASo whenever he sings it, whenever Paul sings it for me, it hits me in the chest straight away, you know, I love it.

-Speaker AI think, you know, I quite like pleasant and delightful before, but different songs sort of are good for different venues.
+Speaker AI quite like Pleasant and delightful before, but different songs sort of are good for different venues.

 Speaker AWelcome to Freemasons hall in Bristol where we are having our Real Ale and SEAS Charity Festival 2025.